Chart Color Schemes

 Infrastructure

-Emerald - Cockatoo has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Emerald - Cockatoo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes in local infrastructure significantly impact an area's performance.
+Changes to local infrastructure significantly impact an area's performance.
 AreaSearch has identified 16 projects that could affect this region.
-Notable ones include Kaduna Park Estate, Arbor Officer, Golden Win Estate (formerly Starling Road Residential Subdivision), and Ridgelea Estate - Pakenham East.
-The following list details those most likely to be relevant.
+Notable ones include Kaduna Park Estate, Arbor Officer, Golden Win Estate (previously Starling Road Residential Subdivision), and Ridgelea Estate - Pakenham East.
+The following list details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.